Clean Air Watch

 Read MoreTwo Bills – One Blocked and the other Passed – in Utah with Implications for Auto Repairers

-Two Bills – One Blocked and the other Passed – in Utah with Implications for Auto Repairers Utah’s State Legislature approved one bill and blocked another of relevance to automotive repairers.
+International Trade Commission Investigation of Certain Vehicle Parts and Components Utah’s State Legislature approved one bill and blocked another of relevance to automotive repairers.
 House Bill (HB) 522 failed to pass.
-It would have required non-OEM parts to be “substantially equivalent in quality and function to OEM aftermarket…
+It would have required non-OEM parts to be “substantially equivalent in quality and function to OEM aftermarket crash parts” if the non-OEM part is…

 Read MoreTexas Legislature Considering Bills that could Impact Auto Repairers